jessebl/vsuite/README.md

 separate the conceptually-distinct tasks of writing and typesetting in a manner largely inspired by [this](http://ricardo.ecn.wfu.edu/~cottrell/wp.html) [essay](https://web.archive.org/web/*/http://ricardo.ecn.wfu.edu/~cottrell/wp.html).
-Take a look at this workflow diagram and the quick start guide below to see if you might benefit from using this software.
+Take a look at the following workflow diagram, [this demo](https://asciinema.org/a/162560), and the quick start guide below to see if you might benefit from using this software.

 ![workflow diagram](docs/assets/workflow diagram.png)